cheese not sticking to pizza

 Layering Cheese on Your Pizza for Better Sticking

-Creating the perfect pizza starts with how you layer your ingredients.
-Many think a single, thick layer of cheese is best.
-But, a smart layering approach can make a big difference in keeping your cheese in place.
+Creating the perfect pizza, especially when creating cheese not sticking to pizza, starts with how you layer your ingredients.
+Many think a single, thick layer of cheese is best, but a smart layering approach can make a big difference in keeping your cheese in place.

 Begin with a light sprinkle of cheese on the dough.
 Then, add your toppings, and finish with a thicker layer of cheese on top.
 This method creates a melty barrier that keeps everything in place.
 It prevents your cheese from sliding off, leaving you with a pizza that’s just right.